Our rating(3.5/5)

 We heard back from a real person minutes after initiating each support ticket on the chat, but in none of the cases could the agent solve our issues the same day – instead, it took weeks or days.

-We bought the card reader as soon as it was launched, and it was apparently a beta product so it didn’t actually connect with the Revolut app.
+Then again, we bought the card reader as soon as it was launched and apparently a beta product, so it didn’t actually connect with the Revolut app.
 We contacted support to no avail, and it was only through testing it ourselves after some weeks that we found out.

 Then the contactless function didn’t work, only chip and PIN.
 When the reader could accept contactless cards for the first time 2 days later, one of the transactions showed a completely different business name and location on the customer bank statement than what was true (this has still not been resolved).